alikifah/Automated-migration-ASP.Net-Core/README.md

   ```
 ## Features:

-   1- requires key attribute by default
+   1. requires key attribute by default
-   2- all model properties are required by default
+   2. all model properties are required by default
-   3- supports NotMapped attribute for models that should not be mapped to database
+   3. supports NotMapped attribute for models that should not be mapped to database
-   4- checks for changes of tables and data base only in development mode, i.e. the code will not run after publishing
+   4. checks for changes of tables and data base only in development mode, i.e. the code will not run after publishing

 ## Limitations:

-   the following Limitations are known:
-   1- this library migrates only view models.. the migration of identity information is not implemented
+   1. this library migrates only view models.. the migration of identity information is not implemented
-   2- this library supports only single public DbSet in each DbContext class
+   2. this library supports only single public DbSet in each DbContext class
-   3- the SQL server library is still experimental ant not fully tested
+   3. the SQL server library is still experimental ant not fully tested

 ## Prerequisites